blogle/dotfiles/README.md

 `kubectl` includes built-in support for Kustomize, so no separate installation is required.

-This installs MetalLB, ExternalDNS, the NVIDIA device plugin and exposes Jellyfin, Transmission and friends via Traefik with TLS.
+This installs MetalLB, ExternalDNS, Traefik, the NVIDIA device plugin and exposes Jellyfin, Transmission and friends via Traefik with TLS.
+Traefik and ExternalDNS require a Cloudflare API token which is managed with agenix and loaded into the cluster by the `k8s-secret-cloudflare` service.

 ### Networking requirements